Insert or Append Text with Sed: Master Advanced Techniques

 Why Use sed for Text Insertion?

-• Speed: Process files rapidly, even large datasets
+• Fast processing, even with large datasets

 Inserting Text with sed